FavourAdekola/Possibilities-hack-Voyagers/README.md

 # Linkedin Voyage - Redefining Career Progression

 ## Problem Statement
-Job searchers have unique career goals that require tailored and specialized learning to meet, but currently LinkedIn learning doesn't provide a strong way to meet those specialized learning needs.
-It's currently Career Journey page is hardcoded and doesn't properly match the needs of a role, company, and a user's predefined skills, so Linkedin Voyage takes a user's Career Goal + Dream Company + Gaps predefined in their resume to help prepare them to tailor their learning to meet those requirements.
+Job seekers have diverse and specific career goals, but LinkedIn Learning currently offers only static, one-size-fits-all learning paths.
+These predefined paths don't account for a user's existing skills, target companies, or the actual requirements of their desired roles.

+LinkedIn Voyage solves this by generating a personalized learning roadmap based on a user’s Career Goal, Dream Company, and Resume Skill Gaps — helping them take targeted, efficient steps toward the role they truly want.